chessai/cmf/README.md

 ## What is it
 This library provides concurrent folds for commutative monoids.

-This is useful when you have some IO-bound task which needs to be run over many of the same input, and you can combine the output commutatively.
+This is useful when you have some IO-bound task which meets at least the following two conditions:

+1. It needs to be run over potentially many of the same type of input
+2. The output can be combined in a commutative fashion

 ## How to use it